-Fact 1.
-When was the last time your doctor asked you to take a hearing test?
-If you can’t remember, that’s probably because only around 1 in 10 doctors check for hearing loss during physicals.
-Unless you ask about it, your primary doctor will most likely not identify your hearing loss.
+If you can’t remember, that’s likely because only around 1 in 10 doctors check for hearing loss during physicals.
+Unless you ask about it, your primary doctor will most likely not identify any changes in your hearing.

 Myth 2.
 My hearing loss won’t affect my overall health.

 Myth 3.
-Hearing loss only affects people over the age of 65.
+Hearing loss only affects people over age 65.

 Myth 4.
-Hearing loss is normal for older folks.
+Hearing loss is a normal part of aging.